The Surface of Lambda Calculus

 (λb.c(b))d

-We then take d then substitute it for b which will result to:
+then substitute it for b

 cd